OpenGridMap/pgis/README.md

        make install  # note the output and find the location where the kmeans.sql extension is being installed
        ````
     * From `make install` note the location where the `kmeans.sql` extension is being installed.
 If you have installed postgres via the `postgres.app`, the installation location is most likely to be `/Applications/Postgres.app/Contents/Versions/<your version>/share/postgresql/extension/`.
-    * With the location, run the command below -> `psql -f /Applications/Postgres.app/Contents/Versions/<your version>/share/postgresql/extension/kmeans.sql -U postgres -d gis`.
+    * With the location, run the command below

+       ````
+       psql -f /Applications/Postgres.app/Contents/Versions/<yourVersion>/share/postgresql/extension/kmeans.sql -U postgres -d gis
+       ````

        Note: `postgres` is the username passed to the `-U` option.
 Use the right username based on your postgres installation.